Charity Henning- Executive Director

 Charity was born and raised in Colorado but has lived in Wyoming for over twenty years.
 She is a recently graduated from LCCC with an Associates Degree in Criminal Justice.
 Charity comes to the Arc after over 15 years of working with kids and adults with intellectual and physical disabilities.
 Charity has three kids one of which is autistic.
 She inspires to change the way the community sometime see’s people with disabilities.
 Charity strongly believes that all people with disabilities should be treated as equals.

-DONALD HEIDUCK- Vice President
+DONALD HEIDUCK- President

 Donald (Donnie) Heiduck is a Detective, assigned as the Crime Scene Investigator for the Laramie County Sheriff’s Department.
 After graduating Cheyenne East High School, Donnie attended Laramie County Community College and received Associate Degrees in Anthropology, History, and Criminal Justice.
 He also received a Bachelor of Science Degree in Administration of Justice from the University of Wyoming.